Pierre Louÿs: Later writings

 During 1896, Louÿs published his first novel, Aphrodite – Ancient Manners (Aphrodite – mœurs antiques), a description of courtesan life in Alexandria.
 It is considered a mixture of both literary excess and refinement, and was the best selling work (at 350,000 copies) by any living French author of the time.
 Although Debussy claimed exclusive rights to compose an opera based on Aphrodite (and Louÿs said he had to turn down several similar applications), the project never got under way.

 Louÿs later published Les Aventures du roi Pausole (The Adventures of King Pausole) in 1901, Pervigilium Mortis in 1916, both of them libertine compositions, and Manuel de civilité pour les petites filles à l'usage des maisons d'éducation, written during 1917 and published posthumously and anonymously in 1927.

 Inspired by Abel Lefranc's arguments for the Derbyite theory of Shakespeare authorship, Louÿs proposed in 1919 that the works of Molière were actually written by Corneille.

 Even while on his deathbed, Pierre Louÿs continued to write erotic verses.

 Illustrators

 Many erotic artists have illustrated Louÿs's writings.
-Some of the most renowned have been John Austen, Georges Barbier, Paul-Émile Bécat, Antoine Calbet, Donald Denton, Beresford Egan, Foujita, Louis Icart, Joseph Kuhn-Régnier, Georges Lepape, Mariette Lydis, Milo Manara, André Edouard Marty, Georges Pichard, Rojan, Marcel Vertès, Édouard Zier.
+Some of the most renowned have been John Austen, Georges Barbier, Paul-Émile Bécat, Antoine Calbet, Donald Denton, Beresford Egan, Foujita, Louis Icart, Joseph Kuhn-Régnier, Georges Lepape, Mariette Lydis, Milo Manara, André Edouard Marty, Georges Pichard, Rojan, Marcel Vertès, and Édouard Zier.

 One of the best known illustrations for The Songs of Bilitis were done by Willy Pogany in art deco style for a publication circulated privately by Macy-Masius, New York, during 1926.